How to Use Currency Correlation to Your Trading Advantage

 You can also use currency pair correlations to leverage your profits.
 For example, if you know EUR/USD and EUR/SGD are positively correlated, then if you have a bullish view on the EUR/USD pair, you can also trade the EUR/SGD pair.
 By trading both pairs, you can double your exposure to the euro and increase your potential profit.

-Another benefit of using currency correlation is that it can help you diversify your risk by hedging your positions.
+Another benefit of using currency correlation is that it can help you diversify your forex portfolio by hedging your positions.
 Hedging is a strategy that involves taking an opposite or offsetting position to reduce your exposure to a certain risk.
 For instance, if you are long on EUR/USD, you are exposed to the risk of the euro depreciating against the US dollar.

 To hedge this risk, you can take a short position on another pair that you think is positively correlated with EUR/USD.
 This way, if the euro falls against the US dollar, you can offset some of your losses with the profits from your short position.